-$$|L(j\omega{{RT}})|<1 \tag{7}$$
+$|L(j\omega{BT})| < 1$

-Where;
+Where:

-$$|L(j\omega{BT})|$$ -magnitude of the open loop system,
+$$L(j\omega{BT})$$ -magnitude of the open loop system,

 Besides, the speed of the response is one of the criterions that need to be considered to obtain the optimal performances.
 It leads to considering the bandwidth frequency of the system.
-In general, the speed of the response will increase with respect to the increasing of bandwidth.
-However, it involves a trade-off between speed and robustness of the response and a high bandwidth will cause the system sensitive to the noise.
-Thus, in order to provide a good consequence in a wide range of performance including stability, speed and robustness, the design should be correspond to various criteria including gain margin, phase margin, gain crossover frequency and maximum sensitivity.
+In general, the speed of the response is increased with respect to the increasing of bandwidth.
+However, it involves a trade-off between speed and robustness of the response, and high bandwidth makes the system sensitive to the noise.
+Thus, in order to provide a good consequence in a wide range of performance including stability, speed and robustness, the design should correspond to various criteria including gain margin, phase margin, gain crossover frequency and maximum sensitivity.
 The required maximum peak for the sensitivity function should be less than or equal to 6dB.

 In order to ensure the optimum performance to be acquired, several simulations based on different Gain Margin (GM) and Phase Margin (PM) were conducted as depicted in Table 1.
 Based on these simulation results, the optimum value of GM and PM are 15.7 dB and 41.9° at frequency 0.851 Hz and 0.289 Hz, respectively.
 These values provide an appropriate trade-off between speed performance and robustness.
 It is clearly can be seen from Table 1, even the rise time was decreases the performance of the overall system become worst in terms of robustness when PM is below than 30°.
 Besides, the numbers of oscillation are increases and explicitly tend to reduce the stability of the system.
-According to [22], in practice for welltuned system the value of GM and PM should be between 6 dB to 20 dB and 35° to 80°, respectively.
-However, as can be observed in Table 1, by allowing the value of GM more than 20 dB will increase the system robustness.
-But, due to the waterbed effect, the system performance will be affected in terms of speed.
+According to [23], in practice for welltuned system the value of GM and PM should be between 6 dB to 20 dB and 35° to 80°, respectively.
+However, as can be observed in Table 1, by allowing the value of GM more than 20 dB may increase the system robustness.
+However, due to the waterbed effect, it has affected the system performance in terms of speed.